By Jeffrey Baumgartner

 The Insane Journey

-My novel, The Insane Journey, takes place in an alternative world in the not too distant which Europe is a single country: Europa.
+My novel, The Insane Journey, takes place in an alternative world in the near future; a world in which Europe is a single country: Europa.
 It is a barren and desolate place.
-America has is a theocracy.
+America has become a theocracy.
 Aliens are resident on Earth and one of the main characters is a talking penguin with high functioning autism.
 In other words, it is a somewhat different world than the here and now that most of us know.

 To write the novel, I regularly had to reenter the Insane Journey's world in my mind in order to play out various scenarios.
 How would the characters respond?
 What would they say?
 What would they do?